pysat/pysat/docs/api.rst

 Core Utilities
 ^^^^^^^^^^^^^^
-These utilities are available directly from the ``pysat.utils`` module.
+These utilities are available directly from the :py:mod:`pysat.utils` module.

 .. automodule:: pysat.utils._core
    :members: